City of Columbus

 One of Columbus’ most beloved sculptures is undergoing much-needed repairs.
 Flamenco by Ruth Aizuss Migdal was brought to Columbus in 2014 as part of CAAC’s Columbus Sculpture Biennial.
 The artwork was purchased through community donations and became a permanent piece in the City’s collection in 2016.

-The repairs are being paid for through the Arts Council’s Public Art Longevity Fund – a fund started in 2022 dedicated to providing maintenance dollars for the preservation and maintenance of our community’s public art assets.
+The planned maintenance, including welding repairs and new paint, is being paid for through the Arts Council’s Public Art Longevity Fund (PALF) – a fund started in 2022 by individual donors who contributed to that year’s Uncommon Cause Fund a Need.
+PALF is dedicated to providing dollars for the preservation and maintenance of our community’s public art assets.

-The Arts Council contracted Indianapolis-based company Brose Partington Studio to repair and paint the piece.
-In addition to his own studio practice, the Studio specializes in the maintenance and restoration of art objects.
-Flamenco was transported to the studio in Indianapolis where the work will be completed.
+In August, the Arts Council contracted Indianapolis-based company Brose Partington Studio to remove, repair, and paint the piece.
+In addition to his own artist practice, the Studio specializes in the maintenance and restoration of art objects.
+Flamenco was transported to Indianapolis, where the work is being completed.
 Migdal was consulted on the project to match the paint color and surface finish.

 Public Art Longevity Fund